genomescan-bioinformatics/pacbam/README.md

 Each execution mode computes and generates a combination of the following files.

 #### Depth of coverage characterization of all genomic regions
-For each region provides the mean depth of coverage, the GC content and the mean depth of coverage of the subregion (user specified, default 0.5 fraction) that maximizes the coverage peak signal (`rcS` and correspodning genomic coordinates `fromS` and `toS`), to account for the reduced coverage depth due to incomplete match of reads to the captured regions.
+For each region provides the mean depth of coverage, the GC content and the mean depth of coverage of the subregion (user specified, default 0.5 fraction) that maximizes the coverage peak signal (`rcS` and corresponding genomic coordinates `fromS` and `toS`), to account for the reduced coverage depth due to incomplete match of reads to the captured regions.

 ```
 chr	from	to	fromS	toS	rc	rcS	gc